Entry requirements (Home)

 For advice on any aspect of the application process, please contact LJMU’s International Admissions Team.

 Months of entry

-The School of Law produces internationally recognised research, and is dedicated to educating highly effective trainee solicitors through our well respected Legal Practice Course.
+The School of Law is dedicated to educating highly effective trainee solicitors through our well respected Legal Practice Course.
 As an LPC candidate, you will join an established professional legal network and continue your professional development with the experts across a variety of legal fields.